danschmidt5189/yii-rest/README.md

 # Yii REST

 The Yii REST extension adds classes and filters that help you write RESTful controllers.

-Key features:
+Key components:

-1. An adaptor layer for translating client requests to parameters understood by your controller's actions
+- RESTAdaptor: An adaptor layer translating raw client request data to a format understood by your controller actions.
+An OOP version of `CController::getActionParams()`.
-2. A parameter model for configuring and validating your action parameters in an OOP way
+- RESTParams: A form model responsible for validating and loaded your action parameters based on the raw data parsed by the adaptor.
+An OOP version of `loadModel()`.
+- RESTController: A base controller that ties together the two components above along with sensible default filters, e.g. verbs and validation filtering.
-3. A standard set of actions for all your CRUD needs
+- RESTAction(s): A set of lightweight actions that handle all of your CRUD needs.

-4. A pre-configured RESTController with verb and parameter filtering
+The ultimate goal is to create controllers and actions that are extremely thin, with swappable components for both their public interface and parameter generation, and that can be described programatically for later documentation via the HTTP OPTIONS method.

+In addition, the controllers should be format-agnostic.
+Actions should only expose raw data via `RESTAction::getResult()`, which the controller can translate (through delegation) to a response that converts the raw data into a type allowed by the user.
+(E.g. JSON, HTML, XML, ...)
+However this is not currently implemented, as it is a feature much more easily handled using the upcoming Yii2.

 ## RESTController